sarahlc888/cellular-automata-on-rpi-gpu/README.md

 ### Components

 - CA representation library
+  - Note: the requested CA grid must have a width that is a multiple of 16
-- FAT FS support for reading/writing states
+- FAT File System support for reading/writing preset states
-- Hardware
+- Hardware control board
-- SPI
+  - SPI for analog-to-digital conversion
 - Performance optimization
   - CPU speed ups - enabling cache
   - Fine tuning algorithm using profiler (e.g. test performance using modulo for wrapping vs. ternary conditions)